All you need to know about childhood illnesses: symptoms, treatments and advice

 Worms and parasites

-Some can also be caused by parasites or worms.
+Some infections can also be caused by parasites or worms.
 Examples include pinworms, giardiasis and ascariasis.

 Skin diseases

-Some pathologies are caused simply by your baby's growth, such as scoliosis.
+Some pathologies are caused simply by your baby's growth, as in the case of scoliosis.
 Your child may also be prone to allergies (food or otherwise) and infant asthma.
 We can also mention

-If your child displays symptoms similar to those described in this article, it's advisable to consult your paediatrician.
-If you have any doubts about your baby's health, don't hesitate to seek advice.
+If your child presents symptoms similar to those described in this article, it's advisable to consult your paediatrician.
+If you have any doubts about your baby's health, don't hesitate to seek medical advice.

 FAQs on childhood illnesses